Robert F. Kennedy’s granddaughter, Saoirse Hill, dies at 22

 The Cape & Islands district attorney’s office said Barnstable police responded to a home “for a reported unattended death” Thursday afternoon, according to a statement cited by news outlets.
 Barnstable police and Massachusetts State Police detectives assigned to the district attorney’s office are investigating.

-“The world is a little less beautiful today,” Hill’s 91-year-old grandmother, Ethel Kennedy, was quoted as saying in the statement.
+“The world is a little less beautiful today,” the statement quoted Hill’s 91-year-old grandmother, Ethel Kennedy, as saying.